SMFSW/arm_i2c_drivers/README.md

 - **TCS3472**: Color light-to-digital converter with IR filter
   - **STATUS**: DONE (TODO: auto-integration & persistence in the works)

+- **TMP1075**: Temperature Sensor With I2C and SMBus Interface in Industry Standard LM75 Form Factor and Pinout
+  - **STATUS**: In progress

 - **TSL2591**: Very-high sensitivity light-to-digital converter
   - **STATUS**: DONE (TODO: auto-integration & persistence in the works)